 In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-See notes 11 and 12 for additional information on WSI's Pension Plan & OPEB Plan.
+See notes 11 and 12 for additional information on WSI's Pension Plan & OPEB Plan and notes 9 and 18 for additional information on WSI's leases.

 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-See notes 11 and 12 for additional information on WSI's Pension Plan & OPEB Plan.
+See notes 11 and 12 for additional information on WSI's Pension Plan & OPEB Plan and notes 9 and 18 for additional information on WSI's leases.